julienschmidt/httprouter/README.md

 FastHttpRouter is forked from [httprouter](https://github.com/julienschmidt/httprouter) which is a lightweight high performance HTTP request router
 (also called *multiplexer* or just *mux* for short) for [fasthttp](https://github.com/valyala/fasthttp).

 > The author of `httprouter` [@julienschmidt](https://github.com/julienschmidt) does almost all the hard work of this router.
+>
+> I respect the laws of open source.
+So LICENSE of `httprouter` is alway stay here: [HttpRouterLicense](HttpRouterLicense).
+>
-What I do is just fit for `fasthttp`.
+> What I do is just fit for `fasthttp`.
 I have no hope to build a huge go web framwork like [iris](https://github.com/kataras/iris).
 I fork this repo is just because there is no router for `fasthttp` in past.
 This router has been used in my online production and processes 17 million requests per day.

 The router is optimized for high performance and a small memory footprint.
 It scales well even with very long paths and a large number of routes.
 A compressing dynamic trie (radix tree) structure is used for efficient matching.